scylladb/sphinx-scylladb-theme/docs/source/configuration/dependabot.rst

    cd docs
    make update

-Then, commit the updated ``poetry.lock`` file and push the changes to the repository.
+Then, commit the updated ``uv.lock`` file and push the changes to the repository.